josephvoss/dracut-lazsquash/README.md

 not accurately describe the disk*.
 However this allows a GPT-unaware system to access some of the partitions defined in the GPT table.

+## Add images to USBs

+First, build the image locally by running the scripts in `image_builds`.
+Once the image is saved to a container storage, add the image name and tag to `add_image_usb.sh`, then run the script.
+This will download the image, mount it on the host filesystem, mount the USB device, and make a squashfs image on the USB mount.

 ## Historical notes
 Following arch guide from [here](https://wiki.archlinux.org/index.php/Multiboot_USB_drive#Preparation).